Simatwa/python-tgpt/docs/README.md

 **Version 0.7.0** introduces asynchronous implementation to almost all providers except a few such as *perplexity*, which relies on other libraries which lacks such implementation.

 To make it easier, you just have to prefix `Async` to the common synchronous class name.
-For instance `OPENGPT` will be accessed as `AsyncOPENGPT`:
+For instance `PHIND` will be accessed as `AsyncPHIND`:

 #### Streaming Whole ai response.